3-7 years for Passiflora edulis under commercial cultivation.

 and five fingers on Blue Crown.

-Climbs using tendrils.
-Herbaceous at first, then become woody with age, except in regions Shallow; spreads by root suckers.
-Aggressive in moist soils in warm locations.
+The vine climbs using tendrils.
+Stems are herbaceous at first, then become woody with age, Shallow, spread by root suckers, aggressive in moist soils in warm locations.

 Passiflora edulis is sometimes grafted onto Passiflora edulis flavicarpa (Yellow Passionfruit) rootstock, which better withstands soil diseases.